The Best Italian Pasta Experience: Ten Must-Try Dishes

 This most famous Roman dish was named after originating in the town of Amatrice in the Lazio region.
 The original recipe, Gricia (still prepared in central Italy), was not tomato-based as tomatoes had not been introduced into Italy at that stage.
 As we know it today, the recipe became very popular in Rome during the 19th century as economic contacts between Rome and Amatrice became stronger.

 Ingredients of the classic version vary slightly as the recipes developed depending on the availability of local produce.
-Guanciale (cheek bacon) is usually used, as are tomatoes.
-Onions have always been included when I have eaten Amatriciana but do not seem to be favored in the region surrounding Amatrice.
+Guanciale (cheek bacon) and tomatoes are usually used.
+Although onions have always been included when I have eaten Amatriciana, they do not seem to be favored in the region surrounding Amatrice.
 Lashings of black pepper or chili pepper and pecorino Romano (from Amatrice if you can get it!) are standard also.
 The pasta choice is usually spaghetti or bucatini (slightly thicker spaghetti).
 Fresh pasta is not advised for this dish.

 This peppery pasta will warm you through after an exhausting day of sightseeing in the capital, and to my mind, is the perfect introduction to Roman cuisine.